Manmeet476/Laptop-Price-Predictor/README.md

 * Processing the data and Data Visualization
 * Model Building (Selecting the best model)
 * Hyperparameter Tuning
 * Saving the model into pickle file
+* Deploying the app